shubhendu-ghosh-DS/Lyricbox/README.md

 LyricsBox is a Streamlit application that allows users to extract the lyrics from a YouTube song URL.
 The app downloads the audio from the provided URL, transcribes it using OpenAI's Whisper model, and displays the lyrics to the user.

+## Demo
+A demo of the app can be found here: [Lyricbox Demo](https://shubhendu-ghosh-lyricbox.hf.space)

 ## Features

 - Extracts lyrics from any YouTube video link.